rtdi/AppContainer/docs/004 - DesignTimeObjects.md

 - `ERP/db/erpschema/001 - create tables/...` contains all scripts that create the ERP tables
 - `ERP/db/erpschema/002 - create views/...` contains all scripts that create the ERP views and is executed after `001 - create tables`
 - `app1/db/sales/001 - create views/...` adds views that are app dependent
-- `app1/db/sales/.requires.json` contains the information that `ERP/db/erpschema` is used by app1
+- `app1/db/sales/.requires` contains the information that `ERP/db/erpschema` is used by app1

 When the activation is started for all, then the ERP tables are created first, followed by the views and app1 views later.
 If the activation is started on the app1 directory, only the app1 scripts are executed and it is assumed the ERP scripts had been executed already and are current.

 Using these two options the developer can define dependencies easily and in a natural manner without being limited.
 Either the dependency comes naturally from the directory tree or is specified explicitly.

-Note: If directories are moved the `.requires.json` will likely not be altered or checked.
+Note: If directories are moved the `.requires` will likely not be altered or checked.